Making the community a classroom

 Coalition of Healthy Communities

-The Coalition of Healthy Communities is a collaborative program between the Department of Nursing and about a dozen community sites.
+The Coalition of Healthy Communities is a collaborative program between the School of Nursing and about a dozen community sites.
 Designed to provide senior nursing students with community experience, students are directed to host nursing wellness clinics on a weekly basis targeting at-risk and vulnerable populations within the Springfield, Missouri, area.
 Current collaboration is directed to multiple community agencies such as Victory Mission; Harmony House; The Kitchen, Inc.; Isabel's House; Catholic Charities Ministries; and the Salvation Army, to name a few.

 While working weekly at these community sites, students are encouraged to meet clients' healthcare needs where no nursing or healthcare is provided on a regular basis.
 As with any community nursing program, students perform assessments, referrals, and education.
 Clients are free to meet with students on a regular or one-time-only basis.
 Much emphasis is placed on the "stories" that clients frequently need to share for healthcare to be properly offered.
 These stories both open the eyes of the student to the many factors involved with assessment and compliance and also build trust within a client population who often have been the beneficiaries of poor healthcare delivery.
 Students offer one-on-one educational services to clients, as well as develop at least one group educational program once they have completed a community survey/assessment.